Move to Oklahoma » Regions » Southeast Oklahoma

 Festivals

-Tradition is essential to life in southeast Oklahoma, especially in the festival scene.
+Tradition is essential in southeast Oklahoma.
 Each year, Magnolia Festival of Oklahoma honors Durant’s floral heritage and Beavers Bend Folk Festival & Craft Show celebrates turn-of-the-century skills like woodturning, blacksmithing, and basket weaving.
 Locals also look forward to a sweet slice at Valliant’s Watermelon Festival and hot air balloon rides at Poteau BalloonFest.
 Local lore stays alive at Honobia Bigfoot Festival, and the vintage cars of Robbers Cave Fall Festival are a tradition for many Oklahoma families.

 Valliant Watermelon Festival